 The first method, the conformal pick and place end effector (FibreFORM shown in the video above) can pick plies from a cutting table, or material store, and form it into a 3D double curvature form before lowering it onto a mould tool.

 The system is based on a series of splines running across the width of the unit.
 Mounted onto these are active lifting elements.
 Each spline is manipulated via a series of motors that allows the system to achieve a fifth order polynomial with a theoretical zero error.
 Splines can be manipulated independently of its neighbours in order to achieve a double curvature surface.
-This allows FibreFORM to control material sheer in the system in a deterministic manner, thereby achieving a very repeatable layup.
+This allows FibreFORM to control material shear in the system in a deterministic manner, thereby achieving a very repeatable layup.

 It is suitable for prepreg and dry fibre ply, and can handle irregular sections and cut outs with ease.
 The system can be built to handle ply sizes up to 2m wide and for lengths from 0.4m up to 20m.
 It also includes integrated vision systems to facilitate high accuracy ply location.
 The system is highly accurate, does not rely on the deployment system path accuracy, and is extremely tolerant of ply and surface geometry.
 However, the drawback is that FibreFORM must be as long and wide as the largest ply.